 I hope you find my work stimulating and helpful.
 I spent much time and energy on establishing a new, comprehensive philosophy of happiness because I care about each of the persons who might individually benefit from it and want to do my part helping humanity diminish and master its challenges.
 My work is independently generated and published by me, and it is self-financed at great personal sacrifice.
 Its success depends in large part on referrals by individuals like you.
 So if you like my work or merely think it deserves further consideration, I would appreciate your telling others about it.
 Sharing buttons are located at the top of each page.

-Please proceed to the DIRECTORY section for a brief site orientation.
-You can also dive right into its central subject matter with the P OF H BOOK section, or take a more leisurely approach to philosophical reflection by reading some of my essays in the PHILOSOPHIC REFLECTIONS section or shorter quotes and poems in the KNOWING SERIES section.
+The DIRECTORY section contains a brief site orientation.
+If you'd like to know more about me, please have a look at the PUBLICITY section.
+You can dive right into the central subject matter with the Philosophy of Happiness BOOK section.
+Or take a more leisurely approach by reading some of my essays in the PHILOSOPHIC REFLECTIONS section or quotes and poems in the KNOWING SERIES section.

 You may also want to check out the Philosophy of Happiness Youtube Channel on which I read and discuss my books.